owaii/python-selfbot/README.md

 - Customizable message delay
 - Choosing the words that will be spammed
-- Randomizing words to send from the list
+- Randomizing words and images to send from the list
+- Sending messages/images to multiple channels/dms at once
+- Easy to use
 - more features are going to be added in the future

 ## Installation process